aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

     axis.set_xlim(t[0], t[-1])
 ```

-In exercise 2, we ask to check the accuracy of your solution.
+In exercise 2, we ask you to check the accuracy of your solution.

 ## General Runge-Kutta schemes